pokemon9757/Shimmer-Unity/README.md

   - Low-pass: 1-5 Hz for noise reduction
   - High-pass: 0.5 Hz for baseline drift removal

-## Upcoming Features (Work in Progress)
-- **Event Tracking Integration**: Runtime event logging with timestamps for research applications.
-For example, when user presses a button, that moment is tracked in the csv data log.
 ## License and Attribution

 **If you would like to use this package in your projects or research please acknowledge the original authors by citing this repository.**